Fair Food Program: Evaluation

 Since its launch in 2011, academics and human rights experts have praised the Fair Food Program for its worker-driven approach to rights monitoring and enforcement.

-A decade-long, longitudinal study of human rights in supply chain programs conducted by the Institute of Multi-Stakeholder Initiative Integrity, published in 2020 cited the "Fair Food Program, and the Worker-driven Social Responsibility model as leading examples of new "gold standard" with effective mechanisms for "empowering rights holders to know and exercise their rights."
-In 2023, an academic study of the Fair Food Program published in the International Journal of Production Economics finds that "[The Fair Food Program] is unique in the sense that it has been developed and deployed by the workers themselves and has gained a wide acceptance among buyers and farmers.
+A decade-long, longitudinal study of human rights in supply chain programs conducted by the Institute of Multi-Stakeholder Initiative Integrity, published in 2020 cited the "Fair Food Program, and the Worker-driven Social Responsibility model as leading examples of new 'gold standard' with effective mechanisms for 'empowering rights holders to know and exercise their rights'."
+In 2023, an academic study of the Fair Food Program published in the International Journal of Production Economics found that "[The Fair Food Program] is unique in the sense that it has been developed and deployed by the workers themselves and has gained a wide acceptance among buyers and farmers.
 It therefore follows a truly sustainable approach because it is not dependent on some [Corporate Social Responsibility] goodwill."

-A 2022 study published in the Business and Human Rights Journal, finds that Fair Food Program's worker-driven model of rights enforcement in supply chains is more effective at safeguarding workers' rights than corporate-backed initiatives or multi-stakeholder initiatives, writing "the same independent, third-party monitor, created specifically for the [worker-driven social responsibility] program, investigates complaints from farmworkers and conducts field audits on farms.
+A 2022 study published in the Business and Human Rights Journal found that Fair Food Program's worker-driven model of rights enforcement in supply chains is more effective at safeguarding workers' rights than corporate-backed initiatives or multi-stakeholder initiatives, writing "the same independent, third-party monitor, created specifically for the [worker-driven social responsibility] program, investigates complaints from farmworkers and conducts field audits on farms.
 This creates a virtuous constant feedback loop, in which complaint resolutions provide for ongoing monitoring and enforcement complemented by the broader investigations and more expansive changes enabled through audits and corrective action plans.
 As a result, WSR programs are better at enforcement than corporate-established initiatives, resulting in real-life improvements for workers."
 Moreover, in evaluating long-term changes in the power of farmworkers, the study concludes: "over the 10-year history of the Fair Food Program, complaints by workers made to growers, who then report them to the Fair Food Program independent monitor, have increased.
 This suggests that at least part of the workforce now trust in the system enough to call their employer first, without fear of any retaliation."

 In 2021, Oxfam Great Britain conducted a survey querying human rights experts about effective means of worker representation in the economy.
 They found that "The Coalition of Immokalee Workers' Fair Food Program was the most widely cited example when Oxfam asked 23 experts about effective ways for workers to represent themselves."